DoryGuy/PythonUtilites/json/README.md

 As I find other ways of improving using python to read and write Json I'll update this resource.

 ## [basic](basic)
-is just that, a basic json utility to write out a Decimal field in a class.
-There is a an example of how to use it, and a terrible way to also write the classes holding it.
+Basic is just that, a basic json utility to write out a Decimal field in a class.
+There is a an example of how to use it, and a terrible example of a way to also write the classes holding it.
 (A series of if statements to check the type of the field, one for each class type that needs to be serialized, deserialized)

 This is the closest to the python documentation which nearly always uses `complex` as the example.

 ## [decorators](decorators)
-Using a decorator to note the classes that need to be serialized, it separates the serialization and deserialization from the Json Encoder and Decoder.
+This library uses a decorator to note the classes that need to be serialized, it separates the serialization and deserialization from the Json Encoder and Decoder.
 This allows for a cleaner separation of concerns, and makes it easier to maintain.
 It also allows for easier expansion of the project in the future, as new classes can be added without breaking existing code.